 • Pediatrics/NICU (4 weeks)

-• ID Stewardship Long Term Acute Care (4 weeks)
+• Long Term Acute Care (4 weeks)

 • Transition of Care (3-4 weeks)

-• Advanced Internal Medicine (2-4 weeks)
+• Advanced options in several required learning experiences (2-4 weeks)

 Program Benefits: